Concept International Symposium on Project Governance

 Megaprojects – Why, What, and How (2018)

-The 8th Concept Symposium took place 6-7 September at Sola Strand Hotel in Stavanger.
-The focus was on ways and means to expand the opportunity space, improve the basis for decisions, and eliminate inferior conceptual solutions at an early stage, in order to identify the most cost-effective and efficient solution to the problem at hand.
+The 8th Concept Symposium took place on 6-7 September at Sola Strand Hotel in Stavanger.
+The focus was on ways and means to expand the opportunity space, improve the basis for decisions, and eliminate inferior conceptual solutions at an early stage to identify the most cost-effective and efficient solution to the problem at hand.

 Opportunities, Decisions and Their Effects (2014)